What & when is Problem Gambling Awareness Month? PGAM 2026

 ET

 Problem Gambling Awareness Month (PGAM) is a nationwide grassroots campaign, held annually in March.
-Established in 2003 by the National Council on Problem Gambling (NCPG), PGAM aims to increase public awareness about problem gambling and promote prevention, treatment and recovery services.
-The 2025 campaign marks the 22nd year of this initiative and carries the theme "Seeking Understanding," which focuses on fostering empathy and breaking down barriers to treatment.
+Established in 2003 by the National Council on Problem Gambling, PGAM aims to increase public awareness about problem gambling and promote prevention, treatment and recovery services.
+The 2026 campaign carries the theme “Caring Communities, Stronger Futures” to help emphasize the importance of a community-driven approach to problem gambling awareness and support.
+Shame and stigma are often barriers to care for those impacted by problem gambling, so this aims to replace silence with support and isolation with connection.

-One of the signature events of PGAM is Gambling Disorder Screening Day, which falls on March 11, 2025.
-This initiative, a partnership between the NCPG and Cambridge Health Alliance, provides healthcare professionals with resources to effectively screen individuals for gambling disorders.
+One of the signature events of PGAM is Gambling Disorder Screening Day, which this year falls on March 10, 2026.
+This initiative provides healthcare professionals with resources to effectively screen individuals for gambling disorder.

 What does Problem Gambling Awareness Month (PGAM) entail?